woocommerce/woocommerce/readme.txt

 * Fix - REST API - Fixed date format in reports schema.
 * Fix - REST API - Updated product categories image schema.
 * Fix - REST API - UUse KSES for purchase_note like in admin.
+* Fix - REST API - Filter passed images before processing so they can be unset via querystring.
 * Tweak - Use protected instead of private methods to allow easy override in session handler.
 * Tweak - wc_lostpassword_url should not be used before init - added warning.
 * Localization - Update Japanese prefectures to include prefecture type.